cameronwp/hurtlingthrough.space/README.md

 yarn new
 ```

 Note that new posts automatically are set to `draft: true`.
 Change this to `draft: false` when you're ready to publish.
-Note that posts with `draft: true`
+Note that posts with `draft: true` do not show up in the homepage, but are still accessible directly.

-do not show up in the homepage, but are still accessible directly.
+NOTE: posts that are `draft: true` in the `master` branch will show up in rss.xml!
+Strongly advise avoiding merging drafts into master.
+Use the `--preview` flow described below instead.

 ## Fun with Frontmatter

-### Publish a post.
+### Publish a post

 ```md
 draft: false